What is the Census? Why is it important?

 Census results determine how the federal government allocates more than

-each year for services that communities rely on, like Head
+$800 billion each year for services that communities rely on, like Head

 Start, food assistance, child care subsides, affordable housing,